corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/getting-started/utxo-advanced-ledger-extensions/ledger-extensions-api-reference.md

 }
 ```

-The `ChainableContractDeleteCommand` supports deleting existing chainable states and will verify the following constraint:
+The `ChainableContractDeleteCommand` supports deleting existing chainable states and verifies the following constraint:

 * On chainable state(s) deleting, at least one chainable state must be consumed.